Patricia Lascelles, Countess of Harewood: Personal life

 On 7 July 1948, Patricia married Athol Shmith in Melbourne, and they had one son, Michael (b.
-1949), formerly a senior journalist for The Age 1981-2017.
+1949), formerly a senior journalist for The Age 1981–2017.
 The couple divorced in 1957.

-She later married George Lascelles, 7th Earl of Harewood, on 31 July 1967 at New Canaan, Connecticut (USA), having been forced to marry outside the UK by the Royal Marriages Act 1772, then still in force.
+She later married George Lascelles, 7th Earl of Harewood, on 31 July 1967 at Waveny Park, New Canaan, Connecticut (USA), having been forced to marry outside the UK by the Royal Marriages Act 1772, then still in force.
 The couple had met in Italy in 1959.

 They had one son, Mark, who was born on 5 July 1964, while the Earl was still married to his first wife, Marion Stein.
 This event was a society scandal, and resulted in the earl and his second wife being ostracised by the royal family for some years, although the Queen had given her consent to the marriage.

 Countess of Harewood

 As Countess of Harewood, Lascelles helped manage the family seat Harewood House in Yorkshire, developing it as a centre for bird conservation and expanding it as a visitor attraction.

 She was patroness of the Huntington's Disease Association.
 She was club patron of Leeds United from 2011 until 2017 when she was named honorary president of the club; her late husband had been president of Leeds United from 1961 until his death.

 The Countess died at Harewood House on 4 May 2018.